 No, a POA-1 form must be on file.
 The department will speak to a family member only if he or she has been declared a POA representative on the taxpayer’s POA-1 form.
 However, if a married couple filed a joint return, the department can speak to either spouse without a POA-1 form.

 The military family member can print the POA-1 form from the department’s website.
 Then he or she can complete the POA-1 form, sign it, and submit it.
-He or she can submit it via mail, fax, or email.
+He or she can submit it via mail or fax.

 Taxpayers can designate anyone, including family members, CPAs or attorneys, to be their POA representative.